duiceburger/Deforum-XYZ-Plot/README.md

 ### Step 6: Run in Deofrum

 Run all your [Deforum](https://github.com/deforum-art/deforum-stable-diffusion) settings files using Batch Mode!
-- Endable Batchmode in Deforum
+- Enable Batch mode in Deforum
-- drag and drop outputs to Batch Mode
+- Drag and drop outputs to Batch Mode
 - Render!

 ## Example Use Cases